-Emoliente is kind of an herbal tea popular with young and old, poor and rich especially in the cold winter month.
+Peruvian Emoliente is a herbal tea popular with young and old, poor and rich, especially in the cold winter months.
 Sold by street vendors around the country at corners, bus stops or parks and plazas, it is part of Peruvian lifestyle and believed to have healing and protective powers.

-Anyway, important components are surely toasted barley (cebada tostada; believed to reduce cholesterol, may help with digestion and relieve cold symptoms), flax seed (linaza; high in Omega-3s and fiber, supposed to stabilize blood sugar and prevent / reduce cancer) and Peruvian lime juice (limon; rich in vitamin C).
+Anyway, important components are surely toasted barley (cebada tostada; believed to reduce cholesterol, may help with digestion and relieve cold symptoms), flaxseed (linaza; high in Omega-3s and fiber, supposed to stabilize blood sugar and prevent / reduce cancer) and Peruvian lime juice (limon; rich in vitamin C).

 LimaEasy's Recipe for Emoliente

-- 1½ l water
+- 1.5 l (a good 6 cups) water

-- 100g toasted barley
+- 100 g toasted barley

-- 40g horsetail herb
+- 40 g horsetail herb

-- 15g boldo leaves
+- 15 g boldo leaves